giacomogagliano/noiz_backup1/README.md

 # Constitution \*

-> Zion constitution will be realized through a collective
+> Noiz constitution will be realized through a collective
 > effort and it will be deployed on the blockchain.

-\* This section can be moved, but I liked the idea of mixing up the political part of Zion with the actual building of it.
+\* This section can be moved, but I liked the idea of mixing up the political part of Noiz with the actual building of it.
 As we shall one day be appearing in the [networkstate]('thenetworkstate.com') dashboard panel, it would be nice that our actual constitution could sit in our